-Please refer to “EWB Jan 2025 SecurLOCK™ Report” for further details.

 Parameter and its Methodology (additional to the Credit card metrics)

 Benchmark Rate (Including Claims Data): The benchmark fraud rate that serves as a performance standard, calculated by considering both real-time fraud prevention data and post-transaction fraud claims.
 This rate helps assess the effectiveness of the fraud prevention model in identifying fraudulent activity, including cases detected through customer disputes and chargebacks.